molecule-labs/molecule/README.md

   }
 ```

-Since the process instance is executed asynchronously, the native thread must block until the process has terminated otherwise the application would exit immediately, before someone has the time to type its name.
-A native thread can block until a process using the `get_!` method of the result channel.
-Here, the it will return `()`.
+Since the process instance is executed asynchronously, the native thread must block until the process has terminated otherwise the application would exit immediately before someone has the time to type its name.
+We do this using the `get_!` method of the result channel, which blocks the main thread until the process returns its result `()`.

 ### Exposing Processes Over Telnet

-Now we will create a "Telnet servlet container" that uses Molecule's NIO layer.
-The container will instantiate one lightweight processes instance each time a Telnet client connects to it.
-For simplicity, we will filter out only Telnet `IAC` commands, those that start with the `IAC` byte followed by 1 byte identifying the operation, and second byte indicating the Telnet option.
-To do so, we create an incremental binary parser that parses Telnet messages in a `ByteBuffer` stream, which carries either some binary data or a Telnet command.
+We will now create a "Telnet servlet container" that instantiates a new process each time a Telnet client connects to it.
+For simplicity, we will filter out only Telnet `IAC` commands, those that start with the `IAC` byte followed by 1 byte identifying the operation and a second byte indicating the Telnet option.
+To do so, we create an incremental binary parser that parses Telnet messages from a `ByteBuffer` stream read on the TCP socket.
+In case of Telnet, the binary stream carries either some binary data or a Telnet command that starts with the `IAC` byte.
 Readers not familiar with parser combinators are invited to look at this excellent introduction by Daniel Spiewak, which can be found [here](http://www.codecommit.com/blog/scala/the-magic-behind-parser-combinators).

 ```scala
 import molecule.parsers.bytebuffer._